 - National Insurance number

-Such as the dates and amounts paid, the name of your bank, your bank account and sort code number and the direct debit mandate ID to enable payments
+- Details of your direct debit and fee payments.
+Such as the dates and amounts paid, the name of your bank, your bank account and sort code number and the direct debit mandate ID to enable payments.

 We may ask you for equality and diversity information, which we use to help meet our duties under the Equality Act 2010 and to meet the expectations of the Professional Standards Authority.
 This may include publishing anonymised statistics to promote discussion.
 The data we collect will be accessible by our IT and analytics teams, but we restrict access to it and it will not be used to inform any decisions about your registration or fitness to practise.
 You do not have to provide this information.
 Some of this information may not be collected routinely, but we may invite you to provide it, or it is possible that we may receive it from others about you (explicitly or by implication, for example if someone sends it to us during the course of a complaint or fitness to practise process).
 This includes (where applicable) information relating to your:

-This may include, for example, someone sending us the results of a paternity test if you have taken one and this is relevant to the concern being raised
+- Genetic information.
+This may include, for example, someone sending us the results of a paternity test if you have taken one and this is relevant to the concern being raised.

-Again, depending on the nature of the allegations, this may include, for example, a voice pattern analysis of a recording alleged to belong to a social worker
+- Biometrics (where used for ID purposes).
+Again, depending on the nature of the allegations, this may include, for example, a voice pattern analysis of a recording alleged to belong to a social worker.

+- Medical information.
 For example from toxicology screening, for example if you are subject to fitness to practise proceedings involving the unlawful use of drugs.
-Depending on the nature of the allegations, we may sometimes ask you to agree to toxicology screening, but would provide further information about this if at the time should it become relevant
+Depending on the nature of the allegations, we may sometimes ask you to agree to toxicology screening, but would provide further information about this if at the time should it become relevant.

 Extra purposes we use your personal data for if you apply to become, are, or have been a registered social worker in England